William Addo

-William Addo or Willie Addo, also known as Akpatse, is a Ghanaian actor and producer who has done a lot of works to grow the Ghanaian movie industry.
-Before making appearances in several Ghanaian films, William Addo worked as a theater performer.
+William Addo (1952 or 1953 – 22 November 2025), also known as Akpatse, was a Ghanaian actor and film producer who made significant contributions to the Ghanaian film industry.
+Before making appearances in several Ghanaian films, Addo worked as a theatre performer.

 Education

-He attended the University of Ghana where he obtained a degree in Drama and Theatre Studies and was retained as a teaching assistant because of his performance.
+Addo attended the University of Ghana where he obtained a degree in Drama and Theatre Studies and was retained as a teaching assistant because of his performance.
 He had a scholarship to study in University of Leeds in the United Kingdom where he obtained his master's degree in Theatre Studies, majoring in Acting and Directing.
 He came back to be a lecturer where he was in charge of Theatre Arts Department of the School of Performing Arts, University of Ghana.

 Career

-He worked at the National Theatre where he was in charge of the production of concert party.
+Addo worked at the National Theatre where he was in charge of the production of a concert party.

+Personal life

 Blindness

-Following unsuccessful surgeries, William Addo has become completely blind and is making a plea for help in raising funds for medication.
+Following unsuccessful surgeries, Addo became completely blind and was making a plea for help in raising funds for medication.

 He disclosed that although doctors had diagnosed him with glaucoma and cataracts, they had also informed him that his condition was incurable.

-“Hmm, I have totally gone blind…all the surgeries I underwent years back have been in vain.
+“Hmm, I have totally gone blind...all the surgeries I underwent years back have been in vain.
 The deterioration of my eyes started again early last year (2018)," he sadly revealed.
-He continued,” When it started, I went to a hospital in Sogakope, and I underwent a series of tests, and doctors diagnosed that it is a combination of glaucoma and cataract; and to my utter dismay, doctors told me its incurable …so am now totally blind."
+He continued,” When it started, I went to a hospital in Sogakope, and I underwent a series of tests, and doctors diagnosed that it is a combination of glaucoma and cataracts; and to my utter dismay, doctors told me its incurable …so am now totally blind."

+Death

+Addo died after a long illness on 22 November 2025, at the age of 72.